 One of our favorite tasks when it comes to ConfigMgr management is SCCM Report Creation.
-Not only it brings value to an SCCM installation, it bring visibility on your hard work toward your management.
-Without SCCM reports, this huge management tools is running silently on all your devices but you’re not benefiting of all the advantages.
-It’s like having a sport car and discovering the Autobahn … ok maybe not.
+Not only it bring value to an SCCM installation, but it also brings visibility to your hard work toward your management.
+Without SCCM reports, this huge management tool is running silently on all your devices but you’re not benefiting from all the advantages.
+It’s like having a sports car and discovering the Autobahn … ok maybe not.

 - Data, data, data

 - This is the more important part of your reports.
 You need to query the right SQL views in the SCCM database.
 If you’re showing incorrect information, your report will be useless